ligarius/botML/README.md

 The training script `train_model.py` also reads the database path and target symbol from the same configuration file.

+`train_model.py` uses the first entry in `symbols` as its target.
+If the list is empty it defaults to `BTCUSDT`, which isn't downloaded when running `bot.py` with the default symbol selection (stablecoin pairs are filtered out).
-To train a model on a specific pair, include that pair in the `symbols` list before running `bot.py` so the corresponding table exists.
+Therefore, to train on `BTCUSDT` or any other pair, include it in the `symbols` list before running `bot.py` so the corresponding table exists.

 ```bash
 sqlite3 binance_1m.db "SELECT * FROM _BTCUSDT LIMIT 1;"